How to Clean an Air Fryer

 Step 1: Let the air fryer cool

-Don’t try to clean a hot airfryer—let it cool down for at least ten minutes to prevent accidental burns.
+Don’t try to clean a hot air fryer—let it cool down for at least 10 minutes to prevent accidental burns.
 To speed things up, leave your air fryer basket or door open after you’ve finished cooking.
 Focus on cleaning the rest of your kitchen while you wait.

 Step 2: Remove the crumbs

-Don’t fret about knowing how to clean the air fryer basket—it can be washed just like you any other dish: with soap and warm water.
-If you don’t feel like washing it by hand (and we don’t blame you), Hester has good news: “Most removable baskets can go into the top rack of the dishwasher to make cleaning easy,” she says.
+Don’t fret about knowing how to clean the air fryer basket—it can be washed just like any other dish, with soap and warm water.
+If you don’t feel like washing it by hand (and we don’t blame you), Hester has good news: “Most removable baskets can go into the top rack of the dishwasher, to make cleaning easy,” she says.

 Food crusted onto the basket or pan?
-Before you toss them in the dishwasher, soak the parts in hot water and soap for 20 to 30 minutes.
-Then use a scrub brush remove the softened gunk.
+Before you toss them in the dishwasher, soak the parts in hot soapy water for 20 to 30 minutes.
+Then use a scrub brush to remove the softened gunk.